 About us

-CrossOver tracks and measures the influence of content recommendation algorithms on social media in Belgium, exposing how they can lead to mis- and disinformation.
-We monitor, investigate, expose and respond to the spread of dubious and nefarious content in both French and Dutch on Youtube, Twitter and more.
+CrossOver tracks and measures the influence of content recommendation algorithms on social media in select countries and Finland, exposing how they can lead to mis- and disinformation.
+We monitor, investigate, expose and respond to the spread of dubious and nefarious content in both Finnish on Youtube, Google News, TikTok, Instagram and more.

-This project unites EU DisinfoLab, Apache, SavoirDevenir* and Check First.
+CrossOver Belgium was a project led together by EU DisinfoLab, Apache, SavoirDevenir* and Check First.
 Thanks to each member’s experience and speciality, the consortium brings a cohesive approach to the issue of ramping disinformation in French and Dutch.

 • Eu DisinfoLab, is a young independent NGO based in Brussels and focused on researching and tackling sophisticated disinformation campaigns targeting the EU, its member states, core institutions, and core values.